Katheryn Emanuel Lawson: Early life and education

 Katheryn Emanuel was born to John Venus Emanuel and Ida L. Gillispe in Shreveport, Louisiana on September 15, 1926.
 After Emanuel attended racially segregated schools and graduated as the salutatorian of a racially segregated high school in 1941, she went to Dillard College (now Dillard University), a historically black college, in New Orleans and graduated with BA Cum Laude in Natural Science in 1945.
-Two years later, Emanuel went to Tuskegee Institute (now Tuskegee University) to pursue Master's Degree in organic chemistry.
+Two years later, Emanuel went to Tuskegee Institute (now Tuskegee University) to pursue master's degree in organic chemistry.
 Meanwhile, she served as an assistant professor of chemistry in multiple colleges, including Bishop College, Savannah State University, Talladega College and Grambling State University, all of which are historically black colleges.

-Four years later, Emanuel got promoted to and worked as Associate Professor of chemistry at Central State College (a historically black college and now Central State University) in Wilberforce, Ohio until 1954.
+Four years later, Emanuel got promoted to and worked as associate professor of chemistry at Central State College (a historically black college and now Central State University) in Wilberforce, Ohio until 1954.
 Emanuel was offered an assistantship and the opportunity to study for PhD in University of New Mexico.
 Lawson finished her PhD in radiochemistry with a dissertation of Behavior of Indium at Tracer Concentrations in 1957.

 Career

 Katheryn Emanuel Lawson started work as a biochemist in Veterans Administration Hospital in Albuquerque, New Mexico in 1957.
 A year later, she was invited to work in Sandia National Laboratories in Crystal Physics Research Division.
 At that time, Sandia Labs needed PhD graduates to work on weapon development.
 Lawson worked in material research while her job was to analyze molecular structure of irradiated materials.
 She also studied optical properties of transition metals and their combination with other elements.
-She tested their electrical and magnetical properties, which helped prove Crystal Field Theory.
+She tested their electrical and magnetic properties, which helped prove Crystal Field Theory.